AstarAndy/SpringMvcJpaSample/readme.md

 ### Using [Lombok](https://projectlombok.org/)

 Lombok is a small framework that is used with java to help take the grunt work out of basic java `POJO` development.
-By simply including the lombok.jar on your classpath, when you develop a class, by using the `@Data` annotation, Lomboc  will perform a number of _compile time_ operations for you icluding:
+By simply including the lombok.jar on your classpath, when you develop a class, by using the `@Data` annotation, Lombok  will perform a number of _compile time_ operations for you including:
 * Automatically generate getters and setters for all your class members.
 * Automatically generate constructors, equalTo, and hashCode methods.
 * There is `considerable` customization available to adjust exactly what, and how, Lombok works.